jiyoonchoi/intro-dh-portfolio/_exercises/chronicling_america_api_assignment.md

 ---
-layout: post
+layout: page
 title: "Chronicling America API Assignment"
-date:   "2022-11-05"
-categories: jekyll update
+description: Exploring Chronicling America's API
 ---

 In this assignment, you are tasked with: